Australian Eggs' current five-year Strategic Plan concludes in 2021.

-Across 2020, Australian Eggs has completed the consultation process for the development of the new Strategic.
-The Strategic Plan will be finalised in early 2021.
+Across 2020, Australian Eggs completed the consultation process for the development of the new Strategic Plan.
+It is intended that Strategic Plan will be finalised in April 2021.

 At the request of egg industry representative bodies, Australian Eggs has prepared and submitted proposal to the Minister that would allow Australian Eggs to broaden its activities to undertake strategic policy development.

 For the egg industry this would involve Australian Eggs engaging in activities currently provided by Egg Farmers of Australia.
 The key benefit of Australian Eggs undertaking industry representation would be to provide for secure funding for policy development and advocacy through the levy system.

 The Minister will only approve a proposal of this nature if there is strong industry support.
 To test this, an electronic poll was conducted between Tuesday 1 and Friday 11 December 2020 to capture the views of levy payers.
 The poll confirmed that the proposal has the support of a majority of Australian Eggs members and levy payers that hold a majority of the national flock.